City of Sanford

 The Sanford-approved trash bags are conveniently available at

-retail outlets throughout Sanford/Springvale and will be available
+retail outlets throughout Sanford/Springvale and are available

 in three sizes.